 My attorney told me I had the best judge for my case, now he says I have different judge but wont explain why so I found this docket and see two judges and he says the referring judge is now my judge but why would this happen and whats the role of each?

 My wife caught our 13 year old kissing and "dry humping" our friend's 10 year old daughter.
 They were fully clothed and they stated there was no touching.
 I took my son to the police anyway, to have the seriousness of his actions sink in.
-The girl's parent's don't want charges.
-Can my soon still be...
+The girl's parent's don't want...
 Read more »

 Who has told you that the will has to be read to your siblings?
 That, I think is a fantasy created in hollywood.
 It can be arranged, I suppose, so that your life is more like a hollywood movie, if you want.
 Usually, the children can get their hands on a copy of the will and read it themselves....Read more »